 PrEP stands for Pre-Exposure Prophylaxis which is a drug treatment-plan.
 The PrEP treatment-plan involves a daily pill called Truvada that can protect you against HIV as long as you take it every day.

 PrEP is available for people with clinically identified risk factors for HIV to help prevent you from contracting HIV.
+Ask yourself these questions to see if PrEP might be right for you

 How Does It Work?